 5. The Church also renews itself with a service called the Chrism Mass, sometimes scheduled for Holy Thursday but usually held on the Tuesday evening of Holy Week in the Diocese of Buffalo.
 Chrism is the oil mixture used for liturgical anointing like baptism, confirmation, holy orders and the blessing of an altar or a church.
 During the Chrism Mass, all of the oils for the coming year are blessed by the ordinary (another term for the bishop of a diocese) and then sent to parishes throughout the diocese.
 Clergy attending the Mass also renew their vow of loyalty to the bishop.

 6. Holy Thursday is historically noted as the day Jesus celebrated the Last Supper with His disciples.
 Today the Catholic Church honors this moment with a special evening Mass, during which the Church "cleanses" itself, with clergy stripping and washing the altar, while some Catholics may be chosen to have their feet washed by a priest, symbolizing when Jesus did the same to His disciples.
-While Catholic tradition has prescribed the washing of feet service only for men in the past, Pope Francis made headlines two years ago when he washed the feet of several prisoners, including women and Muslims.
+While Catholic tradition has prescribed the washing of feet service only for men in the past, Pope Francis made headlines when he washed the feet of several prisoners, including women and Muslims.

 The Mass of the Lord's Supper is also the last time an official Mass is to be celebrated in a church until the Easter Vigil on Saturday.